Privacy Research Day: Join us for a day dedicated to research on privacy and personal data protection

 Panel 2: Science, Automation, and Polling: New Levers for Regulation

 This panel explores how academic breakthroughs and new data collection methods can transform data protection regulation.
 It will first emphasize the need for open, interdisciplinary regulation to keep pace with rapid technological innovation.
-To this end, it will examine the implementation of new tools, such as the automated detection of deceptive interfaces (dark patterns) and the integration of opinion polls into the work of data protection authorities.
+To this end, it will examine the implementation of new tools, such as the automated detection of dark patterns and the integration of opinion polls into the work of data protection authorities.
 Two surveys involving European regulators will compare the promises of these tools with actual field requirements.
 This panel will thus examine the conditions for successful regulation supported by new methods, fostering a dialogue between law, computer science, and social sciences.

 11:50 AM – 12:50 PM